Trivoc/coding-course/README.md

 ## Extra Credit 1:

-If you have time: Rewrite the program (you could save your first program as a simple file if you like) so that it will ask the user for the number of groups desired rather than group size, and divides the users accordingly.
+If you have time: Rewrite the program (you could save your first program as a separate file if you like to keep it) so that it will ask the user for the number of groups desired rather than group size, and divides the users accordingly.